Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/bitcoincash.md

 #### Arguments

-1. address `String`: public cashaddr or legacy address which signed the message
+1. address `string`: public cashaddr or legacy address which signed the message
-2. signature `String`: cryptographic signature
+2. signature `string`: cryptographic signature
-3. message `String`: to verify
+3. message `string`: to verify

 #### Result

-isVerified `Boolean`: if message is verified or not
+isVerified `boolean`: if message is verified or not

 #### Examples